Will the euro, which has risen against the yen, hold its gains? Or will the market wait and see how it moves during U.S. trading hours?

 - Australia's Trade Balance

-In yesterday's U.S. currency trading, the U.S. dollar fell against the euro.
-The EUR/USD pair rose from 1.1541 to 1.1626, with the rally tracking the 10-period moving average on the hourly chart.On the 4-hour chart, the price rebounded from the -2σ to +2σ Bollinger Bands, and on the daily chart, it appears to be returning to just below the 200-day EMA.
-Meanwhile, during today’s Asian session, the U.S. dollar has strengthened again, breaking below yesterday’s low.
+In yesterday’s U.S. currency trading, the U.S. dollar fell against the euro.
+The EUR/USD pair rose from 1.1541 to 1.1626, with the rally tracking the 10-period moving average (MA) on the hourly chart.On the 4-hour chart, the price rebounded from the -2σ to +2σ levels of the Bollinger Bands, while the daily chart shows a return to just below the 200-period EMA.
+Meanwhile, during today’s Asian trading session, the U.S. dollar has regained strength and has broken below yesterday’s low.

 European currencies rose, with the euro gaining against the yen after Germany’s March manufacturing PMI, released yesterday, improved to 52.2 from 51.7 the previous month.The euro/yen pair rose from 183.167 to 184.241.
 It climbed with support from the 20-period moving average (MA) on the hourly chart.
 On the 4-hour chart, the price broke through the 20-period MA from below, and the daily chart showed a similar price movement to the 4-hour chart.